John Lilburne: "Freeborn John"

 Upon his arrest on information from a Stationers' Company informant, Lilburne was brought before the Court of Star Chamber.
-Instead of being charged with an offence, he was asked how he pleaded.
+Instead of being charged with a specific offence, he was asked how he pleaded.
 In his examinations he refused to take the oath known as the ex officio oath (on the grounds that he was not bound to incriminate himself), and thus called into question the court's usual procedure.
 As he persisted in his contumacy, he was sentenced on 13 February 1638 to be fined £500, whipped, pilloried, and imprisoned till he obeyed.

 On 18 April 1638, Lilburne was flogged with a three-thonged whip on his bare back, as he was dragged by his hands tied to the rear of an ox cart from Fleet Prison to the pillory at Westminster.
-He was then forced to stoop in the pillory, where he still managed to campaign against his censors while distributing more unlicensed literature to the crowds.
+He was then forced to stoop in the pillory, where he still managed to campaign against his censors more unlicensed literature was distributed to the crowds.
 He was then gagged.
 Finally he was taken back to the court and again imprisoned.
 During his imprisonment in Fleet he was cruelly treated.

 While in prison, however, he managed to write and to get printed in 1638 an account of his own punishment styled The Work of the Beast, and in 1639 an apology entitled Come out of her, my people for separation from the Church of England.

 Upon his release, Lilburne married Elizabeth Dewell (a London merchant's daughter) in September 1641.
 Lilburne's agitation continued: the same year he led a group of armed citizens against a group of Royalist officers, who retreated.
 That was the first in a long series of trials that lasted throughout his life for what John Lilburne called his "freeborn rights", including the right to hear the accusation, the right to face one's accusers, and the right to avoid self-incrimination.
 As a result of these trials a growing number of supporters began to call him "Freeborn John" and even struck a medal in his honour to that effect.
 It is this trial that has been cited by constitutional jurists and scholars in the United States of America as being one of the historical foundations of the Fifth Amendment to the United States Constitution.
 It is also cited within the 1966 majority opinion of Miranda v.
 Arizona by the U.S. Supreme Court.